MyRandomShit/tech-progression/reference_materials/94_10_timeline_the_cities.md

 - Reality: I assigned them, they accept it

 **2. Knowledge:**
-- 99.9% of humanity: No idea how the world works
+- 100% of humanity: No idea how the world works
-- Villages: Know only their material (silicon, wheat, iron)
+- Villages: Know only their material (silicon, wheat, iron), worship gods
 - Towns: Know only their component (circuit boards, engine blocks)
 - Cities: Know only their product (computers, vehicles)
+- The Coordination: Think they run simulations, actually coordinate reality
-- Only The Archive: Knows the full supply chain
+- Nobody—not even coordinators—knows the full supply chain
-- Perfect fragmentation: Nobody can see the whole picture
+- Perfect fragmentation: Even those who think they understand don't
-- The Train: Mystifies the connection, makes understanding impossible
+- The Train: Mystifies everything
+- Only Zero: Sees the whole picture, controls everything, alone

 **3. Diversity:**
 - Each city: Homogeneous (farmers with farmers, coders with coders)